How to Write a Blog Post Fast: 6 Tips to Speed Up Your Content Creation

 After a while, you start changing gears in your head quickly enough that you almost forget what you previously wrote about.
 The scenery has changed frequently enough to keep you engaged and the creative juices flowing.

 Take a break after a while.
 Seriously.
-Get up and walk around or do something else for a few minutes before coming back to write some more.
+Get up, walk around, or do something else for a few minutes before returning to write more.
 There’s nothing more mind-numbing and mentally draining than realizing at the end of the day you never got up off your couch for more than a minute.
 Prolonged writing sessions can take a toll, physically and mentally.

 Please get up.
 Stretch.
 Walk the dog.
 Do anything else.
 Heck, come back the next day.

 Create time limits for your writing.
 This will help you stay focused and not get bogged down in one area.
-Change the scenery if you’re spending too much time trying to get the words on the page.
+Change the scenery if you spend too much time getting the words on the page.
 I like spending no more than 20-30 minutes on any one topic.

 Keep the end goal in mind.
 Remember why you’re writing this piece and what you want to achieve.
 You’ve come up with this idea for a reason.
-It never hurts to remind yourself what you’re trying to accomplish while writing.
+Remembering what you’re trying to accomplish while writing never hurts.

 The general premise is that you’re creating a bunch of subtasks in place of the über task: writing the entire blog post.
 When you see it as individual steps that you’ll do one at a time, things start falling into place, and before you know it, you’ve cranked out a few thousand words.

-When I wrote the 13 Best AI Writing Tools for Bloggers and Jungle Scout review posts, I had to do it this way.
+I had to do it this way when I wrote the 13 Best AI Writing Tools for Bloggers and Jungle Scout review posts.
 At over 9,200 words and 4,300 words, respectively, I had a lot of things to say about every tool I looked at, but the only way to manage the process was to write about one tool or section at a time.
 Even then, I had to break up each tool’s section into small sub-sections and only focus on those words.
 The lesson: break it down as much as you need to for things to feel manageable.